Azure/terraform-provider-azapi/website/docs/r/azurermg_generic_resource.html.markdown

 ---
 subcategory: ""
-layout: "azurermg"
+layout: "azurerm-restapi"
-page_title: "Generic Azure Patch Resource: azurermg_patch_resource"
+page_title: "Generic Azure Patch Resource: azurerm-restapi_patch_resource"
 description: |-
   Manages a subset of an existing azure resource's properties
 ---

-# azurermg_resource
+# azurerm-restapi_resource

 This resource can manage a subset of any existing Azure resource manager resource's properties.